-CMMC is based on other standards such as NIST 800-171, GIST 800-53, CSF, ISO 27002, CIS v7 and Secure Controls Framework, and has been developed by the US military together with industry and academia.
+CMMC is based on other standards and frameworks such as NIST 800-171, NIST 800-53, CSF, ISO 27002, CIS v7 and Secure Controls Framework, and has been developed by the US military together with industry and academia.
 The model is based on five different maturity levels that represent a company's level of security in terms of technology, processes and behaviour.
 Level 1 entails a basic level of cybersecurity, while level 5 is an advanced level.

 Combitech works with a six-step model for implementation and compliance with CMMC.
 The model is adapted together with the customer to meet the specific needs that exist.